314278548/neo4jE/README.md

-## This is a util provide Graph visualizations powerd by echarts.js  data
+## This is a util provide Graph visualizations powerd by echarts.js

 ![截图](example/screenshot1.png)